 Take a moment each day to focus on a portion of the Vision Board that calls to you.

 When you create your Vision Board, take photos of it, and post it on your blog or Facebook, so we can all share in the manifesting of your dreams!
-(Post your Vision Board photos Facebook Page: https://www.facebook.com/MastermindGroup
+(Post your Vision Board photos to my Facebook Page: https://www.facebook.com/MastermindGroup

 I can’t wait to see what you create!